anfractuosity/ramrecovery/README.md

 Simple demo illustrating remanence of data in RAM.
 See https://en.wikipedia.org/wiki/Cold_boot_attack and associated papers for much more information!
 In one of the original cold boot attack papers "Lest We Remember: Cold Boot Attacks on Encryption Keys" by Halderman et al. they loaded an image of the Mona Lisa and "cut power for varying lengths of time".

+* src - Program to fill memory with the Mona Lisa
+* src-experiment - Automated experiment, uses Raspberry Pi OS to inject single image into contiguous RAM, then uses bare metal kernel to dump memory.
+Makes use of modified USB hub that is controlled by relays, to automatically choose which USB disk to boot from.
+Uses Wifi plug running Tasmota turn on/off Pi.
+The experiment script controls the target Pi using SSH.
+* src-memcopy - Bare metal kernel to dump memory over Raspberry Pi UART interface.
+* src-module - Linux kernel module to inject image(s) into contiguous memory

 The program in src, loads many images of the Mona Lisa into RAM on the Pi, running Raspberry Pi OS Lite.

 ```